12 pubs for a great Sunday lunch in Kent

 The Down, Furnace Lane, Lamberhurst, Tunbridge Wells

-The beautiful setting of this pub in the historic Lamberhurst vineyards means that it should be on everyone’s to-visit list.
-The extensive Sunday menu is served between 12pm and 5pm, featuring beef, lamb, pork or pine nut roasts to choose from.
-To finish there is a fantastic selection of desserts, including an apple and rhubarb crumble with clotted cream ice cream if you can fit it in!
+The beautiful setting of this pub in the historic Lamberhurst vineyards means that it should be on everyone's to-visit list.
+The extensive Sunday menu is served between 12pm and 5pm (or until it's gone!), featuring beef, lamb, pork or nut roast to choose from.
+To finish there is a fantastic selection of desserts, including an apple and summer berry crumble with clotted cream ice cream.

 All of this can be enjoyed in either the rustic interior of this 17th century inn or out in the large beer garden at the rear.
 With the surrounding Kentish countryside for you to enjoy, this pub is the perfect Sunday retreat.